 US factory orders beat expectations in December

-Manufacturing, which accounts for 11.9per cent of the U.S. economy, has been driven by strong demand for goods such as electronics and furniture as 23.7per cent of the labor force works from home because of the COVID-19 pandemic.
+Manufacturing, which accounts for 11.9 per cent of the US economy, has been driven by strong demand for goods such as electronics and furniture as 23.7 per cent of the labour force works from home because of the COVID-19 pandemic.

 But spending on long-lasting manufactured goods declined for a second straight month in December, government data showed last week.
 The distribution of vaccines to fight the coronavirus is picking up, which is expected to lift spending on services by summer, and slow the manufacturing momentum.